jayemerson/shinier/README.md

 ## Installation

-The package is in development and may be highly unstable.
+The package is in development and may be unstable.
 I'll try to keep the master branch in working order on Github, so have a look at my [Github repository](http://github.com/jayemerson/shinier).
 Once it has some functionality that someone might actually use, I'll put it on CRAN.